Teemperor/i-hate-latex-diff/README.md

 * `--nodefine`: Don't inject the default command definitions.
 You can add your own `removedChange` and `addedChange` definitions.

+* `--verbose`: Spam your stdout.
+Has useful information, but it also emulates the LaTeX behavior of spamming my f**** screen with millions of pointless warnings.

 ## FAQ

 * *Will this work on my paper?* - Probably no.
 * *What's wrong with latex-diff?* - I can't answer this here without exceeding the git file size limitations.
+* *Why is this README so salty?* - Because LaTeX was literally created in hell to punish humanity for creating the atom bomb or something like that.